• Skip to primary navigation

 How To Prevent Gout Attacks?

 • Drink plenty of fluids.
 This will aid in flushing out uric acid levels.
-Also decreases chances of renal stones.
+Also decreases the chances of renal stones.

 • Maintain good weight and avoid weight gain